What’s the difference between N95 and KN95 masks? - NewsBreak

 “Loosely woven cloth products provide the least protection, layered finely woven products offer more protection, well-fitting disposable surgical masks and KN95s offer even more protection, and well-fitting NIOSH-approved respirators (including N95s) offer the highest level of protection,” reads the latest guidance on the CDC’s website.

 In the simplest explanation, the difference between the N95 and the KN95 respirator is that one (the N95) is approved by the National Institute for Occupational Safety and Health, or NIOSH, which regulates masks in the United States.
-The KN95 is made to meet Chinese standards, and isn’t NIOSH-approved.
+The KN95 is made to meet Chinese standards, and isn’t NIOSH-approved.13-year-old girl missing 2 weeks after not coming home

 However, both masks filter out and capture 95% of tiny 0.3 micron particles in the air, hence the “95” in the names.

-One notable feature that differentiates the two is how they are worn: NIOSH-approved respirators (AKA N95s) generally do not have ear loops, but come with headbands to enable a better fit. ( Click here for a more detailed look at NIOSH-approved N95 respirators, via the CDC.)Federal government to send out home tests by end of the month
+One notable feature that differentiates the two is how they are worn: NIOSH-approved respirators (AKA N95s) generally do not have ear loops, but come with headbands to enable a better fit. ( Click here for a more detailed look at NIOSH-approved N95 respirators, via the CDC.)Amazon van carjacked in Oklahoma City

 Comments / 0